gopheracademy/gopheracademy-web/content/advent-2019/contribute-beyond-code.md

 The [Hugo](https://github.com/gohugoio/hugo) project is a little bit further down and looks like a great project that is slightly smaller but still has a lot of support and impact.

 One of the first things I do when evaluating a project is to verify that the project is properly [licensed](https://opensource.org/licenses) for open source.
 Just because something is on GitHub doesn't mean that it's available to use, modify or share.
 If it doesn't have an explicit license that allows for using, modifying, and sharing, then it's a non-starter for contributions.

+> 💡 The Open Source Initiative maintains the [list of open source licenses](https://opensource.org/licenses) that comply with the Open Source Definition.
+Licenses that are included in this list allow software to be freely used, modified, and shared.

 The `hugo` project has an [Apache-2.0 License](https://opensource.org/licenses/Apache-2.0) so it's good for contributions.